jmcnamara/XlsxWriter/dev/docs/source/page_setup.rst

 :func:`set_zoom()`.

-Note also that although it is valid to use both ``fit_to_pages()`` and ``set_print_scale()`` on the same worksheet only one of these options can be active at a time.
+Note also that although it is valid to use both ``fit_to_pages()`` and ``set_print_scale()`` on the same worksheet Excel only allows one of these options to be active at a time.
 The last method call made will set the active option.

 worksheet.set_h_pagebreaks()